 LAURA WEINSTOCK launched a new website: www.weinstockscripts.com.
 The title of her blog is: The Doctor is in: Notes From a Script Doctor at weinstockscripts.blogspot.com

-ALEX GARTNER will produce "Winter's Discontent," a Columbia Pictures comedy.
+ALEX GARTNER is producing "Warcraft," an epic faqntasy/adventure based on the video game.
 He produced "The International," starring Naomi Watts and Clive Owen.

 PATTY LIN was nominated for two 2009 Writers Guild Awards for "Breaking Bad," an AMC series.